 -The spice rub mixture is totally open ended based on your flavor preferences.
 Garlic, rosemary and fennel seeds are pretty classic, but you can mix it up!
 I really love the pairing of ginger and pork, so I’ve added some ground ginger to my mixture.
 I like the dry ginger in this case because it’s way more subtle and I think the fresh ginger flavor would “fight” to much against the bold flavors of the rosemary and fennel.

 -Tightly rolling the roast is very important here.
 You can have someone help you roll it up to make it easier.
 You can also roll the roast, tie it, cut it in half, and freeze half of it for several months, if the full belly is too big.
 I recommend this over getting a smaller cut because the large piece of meat is easier to handle overall and the next time you want to make it, all you have to do is thaw, pat dry and roast.

 Although seemingly difficult, this is really an easy dish to prepare.
 You just need a little bit of arm muscle and patience.
 This dish makes really great thinly sliced sandwiches, or you can serve them up in “steaks” alongside a variety of side dishes.
-Some of our favorites to pair with this porchetta are: cauliflower, parsnip and roasted garlic mash, lightly roasted green beans, grilled radicchio, roasted radishes, and balsamic grilled baby carrots.
+Some of our favorites to pair with this porchetta are: cauliflower, parsnip and roasted garlic mash, lightly roasted green beans, roasted radishes, and balsamic grilled baby carrots.
 Enjoy!! xx, Jenny